beefsack/go-rate/README.md

 the `rate_limiter.New(limit int, interval time.Duration)` function.

-The rate limiter provides a `Wait()` and a `Try() (bool, time.Duration)` method for both blocking and non-blocking mutex functionality respectively.
+The rate limiter provides a `Wait()` and a `Try() (bool, time.Duration)` method for both blocking and non-blocking functionality respectively.

 API documentation available at [godoc.org](http://godoc.org/github.com/beefsack/go-rate-limiter).